 The distortion factor is always smaller than 1 or less than 100%; consequently, distortion attenuation has to be a negative dB value.

-Also, if you would like to know how sound propagates in the air, check our distance attenuation tool.
+Also, if you would like to know how sound propagates in the air, check our distance attenuation calculator.